Azure Entra ID as Token Issuer

 }

-The last step is to configure PolicyServer to trust and process the AAD access token.
-This involves configuring the authority and expected values for scope and audience as well as some mappings from the AAD claim types, to the standard claim types:
+The last step is to configure PolicyServer to trust and process the Entra ID access token.
+This involves configuring the authority and expected values for scope and audience as well as some mappings from the Entra ID claim types, to the standard claim types:

 {